DanielHeath/daniel.heath.cc/_posts/2013-02-11-push-vs-pull.md

 Did it make all our problems go away?
 Of course not.
 Would it work with 15-20 developers?
 Who knows.

-We sure shipped a more good code, and our users were thrilled.
+We sure shipped more useful software, and our users were thrilled.